wushujames/kafka-utilities/ConsumerGroupLag/README.md

 # ConsumerGroupLag
+A alternative to `kafka-consumer-groups.sh --describe` that:
+1) is faster
+2) works across Kafka versions (0.10.0 - 0.10.2)
-A faster alternative to `kafka-consumer-groups.sh --describe`, that can also output the information as JSON.
-Useful for piping into scripts.
+3) can also output the information as JSON (Useful for piping into scripts)

 Timing on a consumer group that consumes 800 partitions from a remote Kafka cluster: kafka-consumer-groups.sh  128 seconds